lbar/nexus3-export/README.md

 Program takes 2 required commandline arguments plus 1 optional command line argument:
 * URL of the Nexus repository
 * Id of the repository in Nexus (e.g. _releases_)
 * (Optional) The local directory for repository to export.
-If no one is provided, a directory is created in the user temp directory. if the directory does not exist, it will be created.
+If no one is provided, It takes the repository id as folder named  is created in the user temp directory. if the directory does not exist, it will be created.

 Program invoke 10 threads to download assets. you can pass `--nexus3.threads=<num>` to change the number of threads.